 Advanced Bow Drill Skills: Breaking Rock & Using Natural Cordage

 Making a bow-drill kit is a challenge without a good carving tool, and without strong cordage.
 So you need to know where to find these things, how to “break rock” in a way that works as well as knives to carve, score and split wood.
 You will also need to know how to find the strongest and most pliable plant fibers for making your string.
 For instance, you can pull conifer roots, harvest willow bark, or cut vine maple branches for cordage.
 Finally, you will need a bendable, springy bow, because when you put your spindle into your natural rope, the rope will break under too much pressure; when the bow is allowed to release to it’s preferred shape, the tension on your natural string should be just about perfect.

-Chris Chisholm is founder and co-owner of Wolf Camp and the Conservation College.
+Chris Chisholm is founder and co-owner of Wolf Camp & School of Natural Science.
 For excellent wilderness survival training including traditional fire making with Chris as lead instructor, check out these great courses:

 - Tuesday Classes focus on Herbal Medicine & Plant Crafts in the autumn season, followed by Gardening & Cooking Wild Edible Food Plants in the spring.

 - Thursday Classes focus on Wilderness Survival & Bushcraft Skills in the Autumn Season, followed by Wildlife Tracking & Birding in the spring.